Chanfeechen/resume/content/event/gscorecam/index.md

 event: Oral presentation at Asian Conference on Computer Vision (ACCV 2022)
 event_url: https://www.youtube.com/watch?v=YtDwwS94GlI&themeRefresh=1

-# location: Hugo Blox Builder HQ
+location:
-# address:
+address:
   # street: 450 Serra Mall
   # city: Stanford
   # region: CA
   # postcode: '94305'
   # country: United States

 summary: An example talk using Hugo Blox Builder's Markdown slides feature.
 abstract: 'This talk introduces gScoreCAM, a novel method to visualize the attention of CLIP. gScoreCAM is a gradient-based method that generates class activation maps for CLIP.
 We demonstrate that gScoreCAM can provide interpretable visualizations of CLIP's attention, which can help users understand what CLIP is looking at.'